daniel-porter/Network-Address-Translation-Lab/README.md

 ## Overview
 This project demonstrates the configuration of Network Address Translation (NAT) using Cisco Packet Tracer.
 It includes static NAT, dynamic NAT with overload, Port Address Translation (PAT), and port forwarding.
 The lab highlights foundational networking skills that are crucial for managing secure and efficient networks.

+Through this lab, I gained hands-on experience with routing protocols, NAT techniques, and secure service exposure, which are critical for managing real-world network infrastructure.

 ## Objectives
 - Configure **Static NAT** to map public IP addresses to internal servers (e.g., Honey Pot).
 - Implement **Dynamic NAT** with a defined address pool and overload for efficient IP allocation.